Citation, DOI & article data

 History and etymology

-Although it is named after Adriaan van den Spieghel (Belgian anatomist), who described the semilunar line, the hernia is thought to be first described by Josef Klinkosch in 1764 3.
+It is named after Adriaan van der Spieghel (1578-1625), Flemish anatomist 9, who first described the semilunar line.
+However, the hernia is thought to have been first described by a Czech anatomist Josef Tadeas Klinkosch (1734–1778) in 1764, and therefore another example of Stigler law of eponymy 3,10,11.

 - 3. Mittal T, Kumar V, Khullar R et-al. Diagnosis and management of Spigelian hernia: A review of literature and our experience.
 J Minim Access Surg.
 2008;4 (4): 95-98.
 J Minim Access Surg (link) - Free text at pubmed - Pubmed citation